Growing Perfect Tomatoes 101

 Space plants at least 2'-3' apart for maximum fruit production.

 Never spray water on tomato leaves because it encourages disease; rather, water deeply at the base of each plant once every 4-6 days.
 Watering too much and too regularly makes for weak plants and mealy, tasteless tomatoes and can encourage tomato diseases.

 There is a method of water management for tomato growing called the dry farm method, which is to water tomato plants regularly until a certain point, and then to stop watering completely.

 On Adamah Farm in Falls Village, CT, they plant their tomatoes into plastic sheet mulch, water them in on the day of planting, and then don't water again for the rest of the season.
 Here in Southern California, I like to water until the plants start to set flowers and then stop watering for the duration of the season.
 I have no need to call a Los Angeles plumber to install an irrigation system.
 I know it sounds crazy, but the consensus is that this method produces the most flavorful tomatoes possible.

-The more effectively you can keep tomato plants from sagging over and drooping on the ground, the less chance for disease and ruined fruits.
-The items sold as tomato cages seem less effective than wood or metal fence stakes.
+The more effectively you can keep tomato plants from sagging over and drooping on the ground, the less chance of disease and ruined fruits.
+Commercial tomato cages seem less effective than wood or metal fence stakes.
 I prefer metal 5' or 6' fence stakes, which are cheaper than tomato cages, last longer, and are more effective.
 I buy them at my local Home Depot.
 As the tomato plant grows up next to the stake, I tie the stem loosely to the stake for support.
 The thicker the tie, the less chance it will cut into the stem.
 So, for instance, a length of cloth would be better than a piece of wire.

 Now get out there and grow the most amazing tomatoes you've ever tasted!